tijptjik/NarrowEclipse/story.md

 |:----------------------:|:----------------------:|:--------------------:|:---------------:|:-----------------------:|
 |      Jamie Edwards     |       Manji Toss       |   [Mandalorian][12]  |  [Ankhural][28] |     [Death Watch][39]   |

+Ankhural's most notorious cantina _Null Vantage_ is infamous for being a safe haven for rogue offifcer and defectors.Death Watch member Manji Toss drinks his _Lum_ as he awaits a bounty hunter assignment worthy of his skill.
+His split from the First Order is still fresh, and he isn't saving any of it.
+Openly talking about his stint with the First Order, Manji deplores the First Orders ignore obsession with building yet _another_ death star after that method had failed the Empire twice.
+They should have trusted in the tactical superiority of the Knights of Ren, and the Death Watch.

 ### Role Play Notes

+* Navigator Tremmil Losi suggests that since the are on a course which passes Ankhural, they ought to check in at a local watering hole infamous for being a safe haven for rogue offifcer and defectors.
+With Starkiller base destroyed there are bound to be some troops which deserted their First Order posts.
+* Upon entry of the _Null Vantage_ start playing [Cantina Music](https://www.youtube.com/watch?v=IuUxwziMNQU&list=PLWrFOOqRuJGMZ1xJ_LVlHH8lSMTSr5RY1)
+* All crew and volutars are momentarily transformed into patrons of the _Null Vantage_ and either dance to _That Wampa Down_ or are otherwise engaged in cantina-like behaviour.
+Everyone brushes off Metajj and refuses to interact with her.
+* Metajj Vos moves through the crowd till she recognises the Mandalorian sipping his drink.
+Coming off a rough job?
+* Manji talks openly about hiw knowledge of the First Order and mentions the Knights of Ren.
+* Knowing Knights of Ren, Metajj pushes him to back up his story with something more tangible... like where did all this even take place?
+* Manji Toss then reveals that the Knights of Ren used Endor as their training grounds.
+* The Pharosi buy him another round and go on their way.
 * **Exit TRANSMISSION** Resistance : Civil Decay